83 Pages Posted: 22 Apr 2014 Last revised: 25 Mar 2017

-Many natural competitors are jointly held by a small set of large diversified institutional investors.
-In the US airline industry, taking common ownership into account implies increases in market concentration that are 10 times larger than what is “presumed likely to enhance market power” by antitrust authorities.
-We use within-route variation over time to identify a positive effect of common ownership on ticket prices.
-A panel-IV strategy that exploits BlackRock's acquisition of Barclays Global Investors confirms these results.
-We conclude that a hidden social cost -- reduced product market competition -- accompanies the private benefits of diversification and good governance.
+Many natural competitors are jointly held by a small set of large institutional investors.
+In the US airline industry, taking common ownership into account implies increases in market concentration that are ten times larger than what is “presumed likely to enhance market power” by antitrust authorities.
+We find a robust correlation between within-route changes in common ownership concentration and route-level changes in ticket prices, also when we only use variation in ownership due to the combination of two large investors.
+We conclude that a hidden social cost – reduced product market competition – accompanies the private benefits of diversification and good governance.

 Keywords: Competition, Ownership, Diversification, Pricing, Antitrust, Governance, Product Market

 JEL Classification: L41, L10, G34

 Azar, José and Schmalz, Martin C. and Tecu, Isabel, Anti-Competitive Effects of Common Ownership (March 23, 2017).
 Ross School of Business Paper No. 1235.
 Available at SSRN: https://ssrn.com/abstract=2427345 or http://dx.doi.org/10.2139/ssrn.2427345